rkuskopf/ap-reps_repo_scaffold/ai/context/01-project-overview.md

 - ✅ Enforce 3:4 for portrait and 4:3 for landscape.
 - ✅ Ensure cropped, flush-top alignment and left-aligned captions.
 - ✅ Captions left-aligned across all gallery instances.
-- ❌ Images need to fill their container correctly
+- ⚠️ Images need to fill their container correctly
+- ⚠️ tabs are now in a drop down instead of the horizontal scroll and the header shrinks for some reason.

 ### 2. Blend-mode compatibility
 - Implement mix-blend-mode effects on: